 The City of Lake Oswego owns and maintains 9,898 catch basins.

 Catch basins are typically cleaned on a yearly basis.
 Along with an aggressive street sweeping program, catch basins help prevent street debris from entering the stormwater system, creeks, lakes, and rivers.

 These structures carry excess water away from impervious surfaces (roads, sidewalks, parking lots, etc.) to prevent flooding.
 Some catch basins may also contain filtering devices that can help improve water quality.

 What services does the City provide and who maintains?

-The City's Surface Water Operations Program unplugs clogged catch basins/drain inlets and repairs any damaged stormwater structures.
+Surface Water Maintenance unplugs clogged catch basins/drain inlets and repairs any damaged stormwater structures.

 Have a Question?

-If you have questions about catch basins in your area, please call the Operations Division at (503) 635-0280 or submit a non-emergency request through our Citizen Request Tracker.
+If you have questions about catch basins in your area, please call Maintenance at (503) 635-0280 or submit a non-emergency request through our Citizen Request Tracker.